arielf/learning-to-learn/README.md

   - Clean boundaries between classes:
     - No bumps & irregularities
     - Boundaries are equi-distant from opposite-class closest points
+  - Right amount of capacity/complexity:
-  - No excess capacity:
+    - No "all-white" nodes
-    - Uniform weights in early layers (all features contributing to solution)
+    - Uniform weights in early layers (all features contributing nearly equally to the solution)

 ## Closing thoughts